BryanGrandon/Frontend-Notes/Docs/other/more.md

 ### Content Security Policy

-Content Security Policy is a computer security standard introduced to prevent cross-site scripting, clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
+Content Security Policy is a computer security standard introduced to prevent cross-site scripting, click jacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.

 ### CORS

 Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.

-### OWASP Security Risks
+### Open Web Application Security

-OWASP or Open Web Application Security Project is an online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.
+Open Web Application Security Project is an online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.

 ## Package Managers ( npm )